 What are the best digital marketing tactics for your business?

 While there is no one-size-fits-all solution when it comes to digital marketing, there are benefits to each of the available channels.
 Whether you do it in-house or work with digital marketing agencies, you can easily grow your business by using the tactics we’ll discuss throughout this article.

 Your audience isn’t going to be everywhere.
 It is, however, highly likely that they will be very active somewhere online.

-So, while this article will not offer you advice specific your business alone, it will highlight the value you can potentially leverage on some of the most popular digital marketing channels.
+So, while this article will not offer you advice specific to your business alone, it will highlight the value you can potentially leverage on some of the most popular digital marketing channels.

 Facebook, Twitter, Instagram, TikTok, LinkedIn…this is just scratching the surface.
 There are so many different social media channels available for your business to benefit from.
-You just need to understand where you audience hangs out and focus your energy on the right channels.
+You just need to understand where your audience hangs out and focus your energy on the right channels.

 Take a look at a sample of what popular skateboarding shoe brand Vans is doing on Instagram.

 You can see they’re taking full advantage of video, and they really found a way to connect with their target audience.
-The brand has amassed over 17 million followers, and they’ve earn tons of engagement.
+The brand has amassed over 17 million followers, and they’ve earned tons of engagement.